farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 as well as its flow constraints, and that the flow results in the RaoResult will be inverted in regard to the original CRAC's convention.
 The user should be careful to invert these results before exploiting them.

-Here is a full example of BranchCnecCreationContext usage to export user-comprehensible RAO results:
+Here is a complete example of BranchCnecCreationContext usage to export user-comprehensible RAO results:

 ```java
 UcteCracCreationContext ucteCracCreationContext = ...